Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 1. Introduction

 Welcome to the Department of Mathematics and Statistics!
-We are one of the top research departments in Canada and prominent internationally.
-Particular strengths in mathematics research include geometry and topology, mathematical biology, mathematical finance, mathematical logic and foundations, pure and applied partial differential equations, scientific computation and statistics.
-Our department also has excellent connections to other departments in Science (particularly Physics and Astronomy, Chemistry and Biology) as well as to the faculties of Engineering and business.
-(Mathematical trivia: John Charles Fields, who founded the Fields Medal, was born, raised and is buried in Hamilton!)
+We are one of the top research departments in Canada.
+Our research strengths include geometry and topology, mathematical biology, mathematical finance, mathematical logic and foundations, pure and applied partial differential equations, scientific computation and statistics.
+Our department also has connections to other departments in Science (particularly Physics and Astronomy, Chemistry and Biology) as well as to the faculties of Engineering and Business.

 The Department of Mathematics and Statistics is housed in Hamilton Hall, which is one of the original six buildings constructed in 1929 when McMaster University moved from Toronto to Hamilton.
-It was originally the Faculty of Science building (including labs for Manhattan Project work during World War II).
 After several decades as the Student Union Building, in 2003 Hamilton Hall was renovated specially for the James Stewart Centre for Mathematics.
-The architects were KPMB, who won many awards for the renovation, including the Governor General’s Gold Medal for Architecture, the Institute Honor Award from the American Institute of Architects, and the Architectural Record (Interiors) Award.
-Go to the KPMB James Stewart Centre for Mathematics website for more information.
+The architects, KPMB, won many awards for the renovation, including the Governor General’s Gold Medal for Architecture, the Institute Honor Award from the American Institute of Architects, and the Architectural Record (Interiors) Award.
+Please visit KPMB James Stewart Centre for Mathematics website for more information.

-The primary goal of our program is to provide high quality training in mathematical research, enriching advanced courses and to build awareness and links with the broader scientific community.
-In particular, our extensive range of the weekly research group seminars, the Friday colloquium and the annual Britton and Nelson lectures allow you to hear and meet top international experts (including Fields medallists!).
-Our Department is also closely involved with the Fields Institute in Toronto and you will have the opportunity to take the graduate courses they offer as part of the regular thematic programs.
-The seminars, colloquium, special lectures and Fields lectures are advertised each week by email and on the website.
-Note that all graduate students are expected to attend the weekly Colloquium.
+The primary goal of our program is to provide high-quality training in mathematical research through advanced coursework and one-on-one mentorship.
+We also encourage breadth and networking with the broader mathematical and scientific community through weekly research group seminars, the departmental colloquium, and the annual Britton and Nelson lectures.
+Our Department is also closely engaged with the Field Institute in Toronto; you may take courses through the Fields Academy and take advanced courses through thematic programs relevant to your interests.
+All graduate students are expected to attend the weekly Colloquium.

 2. Contacts